"I don't think it can be done, Top."

 He tried again, forcing the tiny piece of metal into the square.
 It bounced off and the screw went flying.

 "Fucking Jesus Goddamn Christ!"
 Nick burst out.
 "Why doesn't the fucking Allen Key fit?
-Hmmm?
-Can anyone tell me?"
+Can anyone tell me why the mother fucking key doesn’t fit in the mother fucking screw?”

 "Well…" Blake blanched.
 "Well, I mean…I was just thinking….this thing didn't come with an Allen Key so we used Erik's, and maybe since he got it in Sweden and we bought this armoire here…maybe the key is metric and the screw is-"